domohuhn/a2l/README.md

 /end PROJECT
 ```

-The file format uses two different ways to express data:
+The file format uses different ways to define data:
  - named values followed by mandatory values (numbers, strings and identifiers)
  - named flags without arguments (e.g. READ_ONLY)
- - a block started via "/begin XXX" followed by mandatory values, followed by optional values identified via names
+ - blocks started via "/begin XXX" followed by mandatory values, followed by optional values identified via names
- - a blocks must be closed with a matching "/end XXX" statement
+ - a block must be closed with a matching "/end XXX" statement

 Named values are usually optional, while the unamed values are required.
 A valid file must contain one of "ASAP2_VERSION", a "PROJECT" block with at least one "MODULE".
 The module contains the relevant data for an ECU.
 The most important blocks inside the module are "CHARACTERISTIC", which describes calibration values/parameters, "MEASUREMENT", "RECORD_LAYOUT" and "COMPU_METHOD" describgin how to convert the internal ECU data to phsyical values.